broadinstitute/dsp-appsec-infrastructure-apps/docs/src/docs/zap_scan.md

 Each endpoint to be scanned must include a tag with the format
 - “codedx:[CODEDX-PROJECT]” to identify which project the results of the scan should be uploaded to on codedx, if you are not using CodeDx, add this tag with a test name
-- "engagement_id:[ENGAGEMENT_ID]” Defectdojo engagement id where zap scan will upload the results.
+- "product_id:[PRODUCT_ID]” Defectdojo product id where zap scan will upload the results.
 - “scan:[SCAN-TYPE]” the endpoint must also include a tag for each scan to be run on the endpoint in the form of `baseline`, `api`, `auth`, `ui`.
 - “slack:[#SLACK-CHANNEL]” a tag specifying a slack channel for notifications is also included with each endpoint in the form .